realexcel2021/kanban-app-docker/README.md

 # Running the Application on Docker

  configure maximum ports for backend to connect to database use command `echo fs.inotify.max_user_watches=582222 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

-provide the backend url to the frontend see `line 3` (if you're running on local machine edit backend and add local host there) [axiosClient](https://github.com/realexcel2021/kanban-app-docker/blob/master/client/src/api/axiosClient.js)
+provide the backend url to the frontend see `line 3` (if you're running on local machine edit the baseUrl and add localhost there.
+If running on a server, provide public key) [axiosClient](https://github.com/realexcel2021/kanban-app-docker/blob/master/client/src/api/axiosClient.js)

-run command `docker-compose up -d`
+run command
+    - docker-compose up -d